Nathan-Busse/WinLink/README.md

 ```bash
 sudo apt install -y curl dialog freerdp3-x11 git iproute2 libnotify-bin netcat-openbsd
 ```

+#WARNING
+**DO NOT RUN THE ```bash sudo apt autopurge curl dialog freerdp3-x11 git iproute2 libnotify-bin netcat-openbsd``` COMMAND TO UNINSTALL IF YOU MADE A MISTAKE IT WILL DELETE YOUR GPU DRIVER AND DESKTOP ENVIRONMENT.

+it is recoverable with a bootable usb of linux mint

 ### 4. (Optional) Install All Dependencies via Python Script